What is a Flu Shot and How Important Is It

 The flu shot is free to all children and those at grave risk like elderly people like you.
 All you have to do is to go to the nearest government health centers to inquire how to avail of it.

-If you have medical insurance and want to avoid the hassle of going to a government health center, the Affordable Care Act requires insurers to cover the cost of flu shots of members without a copay.
+If you have medical insurance and want to avoid the hassle of going to a government health center, the Affordable Care Act requires insurers to cover the cost of flu shots of members for free.

 Note: Some insurers, however, only cover vaccines given by doctors or at certain locations.

-As necessary it might be, the flu shot is not advisable for:
+However, as necessaary it might be, flu shot is not advisable for:

 • Those who experienced severe oculo-respiratory syndrome (red eyes, cough or and/or severe throat hoarseness) after having the vaccine